Anthropology (ANTH)

 Essential Studies Courses 9

-If students are going to meet the concentration requirement for the major by reaching Level IV proficiency in a foreign language, it is strongly recommended that they begin taking language courses in the fall semester of the freshman year.
+If students are going to meet the concentration requirement for the major by reaching Level IV proficiency in a world language, it is strongly recommended that they begin taking language courses in the fall semester of the freshman year.

 Credits15